Jumbo frame: Bandwidth efficiency

 Jumbo frames can increase the efficiency of Ethernet and network processing in hosts by reducing the protocol overhead, as shown in the following example with TCP over IPv4.
 The processing overhead of the hosts can potentially decrease by the ratio of the payload sizes (approximately six times improvement in this example).
 Whether this is significant depends on how packets are processed in the host.
 A host that uses its network interface controller's TCP offload engine with already reduced overhead receives less benefit than a host that processes frames with its CPU.
 The throughput by bandwidth efficiency can increase by 4.4%.

 The relative scalability of network data throughput as a function of packet transfer rates is related in a complex manner to payload size per packet.
 Theoretically, as line bit rate increases, the packet payload size should increase in direct proportion to maintain equivalent timing parameters.
 This however implies the scaling of numerous intermediating logic circuits along the network path to accommodate the maximum frame size required.

 Baby giant frames

 Baby giant or baby jumbo frames are Ethernet frames that are only slightly larger than allowed by the IEEE Ethernet standards.
 Baby giant frames are, for example, required for IP/MPLS over Ethernet to deliver Ethernet services with standard 1500 byte payloads.
 Most implementations will require non-jumbo user frames to be encapsulated into MPLS frame format which in turn may be encapsulated into a proper Ethernet frame format with EtherType values of 0x8847 and 0x8848.
 The increased overhead of extra MPLS and Ethernet headers means that the support for frames up to 1600 bytes is required in Carrier Ethernet networks.

+Jumbo frames for PPPoE is defined in RFC 4638, with the purpose of removing the old 1492-byte limit (originally defined because PPP needs 8 more bytes of overhead), so that normal 1500-byte Ethernet can run without fragmentation.
+The "PPP-Max-Payload" tag can still accommodate much larger, non-baby jumbo frames.